shorebirdtech/shorebird/TRUSTED_TESTERS.md

 You can go ahead and commit these changes, they will be innocuous even if you don't end up using Shorebird with this application.

-If you don't want to try this on your main application yet, the flutter counter works too, e.g.
+If you don't want to try this on your main application yet, any Flutter app, including the default Flutter counter works too, e.g.
 ```
 flutter create shorebird_test
 cd shorebird_test